KOHO is a top reloadable prepaid card that offers cash back rewards each time you make a purchase.

 When you opt for this service, KOHO opens a line of credit on your behalf, and they report your payments to a credit bureau.

-The Credit Building tool costs $7 per month.
+The Credit Building tool costs $7 to $10 per month.

 Unlimited Interac e-Transfers